shammasov-max/lazy-compose/README.md

-4. Lazy composition of react components with no extra HOCs.
-All composition folds plain list of functions
+4. Lazy composition of react components with no extra HOCs. lazy composition folds plain list of functions, with no additional closures

     ```jsx
-    import {memoize, mergeRight} from 'ramda
+    import {memoize, mergeRight} from 'ramda'
+    import {constant, compose} from './src/lazyComposition'

     const defaultProps = memoize(mergeRight)